2020 Reading stabbings

-On 20 June 2020, shortly before 19:00 BST, a man with a knife attacked people who were socializing in Forbury Gardens, Reading, Berkshire, United Kingdom.
+On the evening of 20 June 2020, a man with a knife attacked people who were socialising in Forbury Gardens in Reading, Berkshire, United Kingdom.
 Three men died from their wounds, and three other people were seriously injured.
-A 25-year-old Libyan male refugee named Khairi Saadallah was arrested nearby shortly afterwards.
-Saadallah was a former member of the Libyan militant group Ansar al-Sharia.
-He was charged with three counts of murder and three counts of attempted murder; he pleaded guilty.
-In January 2021, Saadallah was sentenced to a whole-life term.
+Khairi Saadallah, a 25-year-old Libyan refugee, was arrested shortly afterwards.
+He pleaded guilty of three counts of murder and three counts of attempted murder, and in January 2021 was sentenced to a whole-life term.

+The inquest, which concluded in April 2024, found that the attacks were avoidable.

 Attack

 Shortly before 19:00 BST on 20 June 2020, Khairi Saadallah attacked two groups of people socialising in Forbury Gardens, a public park in the centre of Reading, about 40 mi west of London.
 Using an 8 in kitchen knife, Saadallah stabbed people in the eye, neck, head and back.
 A witness said the stabbing was "completely random".
 At 18:56, officers from Thames Valley Police went to the park, responding to reports of a stabbing with multiple casualties.

 Saadallah was chased, tackled and pinned to the ground by police officers on Friar Street – near its junction with the Inner Distribution Road – approximately five minutes after the first 999 call was made.
-He was arrested, initially on suspicion of murder, and later re-arrested while in custody under Section 41 of the Terrorism Act 2000.
+He was arrested on suspicion of murder, and re-arrested while in custody under Section 41 of the Terrorism Act 2000.

-A Black Lives Matter protest had taken place at the park earlier in the day, but police said that the attack was not associated with the protest.